 So, when’s the last time you’ve volunteered outside of your kid’s school or your local community?
 It’s a good time of year to think about this.
 It may be more rewarding than you expect.
 It was for me.

 It’s the Holidays.
-Please consider volunteering and making a donation to The Giving Spirit by clicking here.
+Please consider volunteering and donating to The Giving Spirit by clicking here.
 A donation would be a great way to help them reach their 2016 numbers.
 And they will be leading another community outreach in the Spring.
 I’ll be participating.
 Will you join me?

 Cheers to givers.
 Cheers to inspiring people.
-Thanks for teaching me and my kids, Candace, James and Tom!
-See you soon.
+Thanks for teaching me and my kids, Candace, James, and Tom!